spotlightpa/poor-richard/content/news/2023-10-06-COURTTOOL.md

 kicker = "Elections"
 layout = "custom-court-tool"
 published = 2023-10-06T05:00:00-04:00
-slug = "court-tool"
+slug = "pennsylvania-judges-supreme-superior-commonwealth-court-interactive-tool"
-title = "Why Judges Matter"
-topics = ["Elections"]
-series = []
-credits = """
+title = "See how electing judges affects you and the issues you care about most" title-tag = "Why the PA judges you elect this November matter" description = "Use this interactive tool to discover how Pennsylvania judges shape policies on abortion, education, and more." topics = ["Elections"] series = [] credits = """